What sanctions could Russia face if it invades Ukraine?

 Targeting the elites

-The powerful business tycoons could well be targeted alongside Putin, his family, friends and immediate inner circle.
+These powerful business tycoons could well be targeted alongside Mr Putin, his family, friends and immediate inner circle.

 The US and Western allies have already formed a list of who they would target if an invasion did occur.

-Ms Psaki told reporters: “The individuals we have identified are in or near the inner circles of the Kremlin and play a role in government decision making or are at a minimum complicit in the Kremlin’s destabilizing behavior.”
+Ms Psaki has meanwhile told reporters: “The individuals we have identified are in or near the inner circles of the Kremlin and play a role in government decision-making or are at a minimum complicit in the Kremlin’s destabilising behaviour.”

 Meanwhile, Ms Truss said planned legislation will give London new powers to target companies linked to the Russian state.